What Happens To Your Google Account After You Die?

-Google has been around since 1998 and grown to become the most popular search engine, with a market share of over 90%—mail being the most popular email provider in the world with an estimated 1.8 billion users.
+Google has been around since 1998 and has grown to become the most popular search engine, with a market share of 92%.
+It also dominates the email space — Google is the most popular email provider in the world with an estimated 1.8 billion users.

-- Decide if your inactive account should be deleted
+Deciding if your inactive account should be deleted or remain active

 You get an exhaustive list of choices when setting up Inactive Account Manager, so you can decide exactly what your trusted contacts can (and can’t) get access to should your account become inactive.